 Died: Nov 13, 2014

-Is best known for:
+Feigenbaum is best known for:

 Armand V. Feigenbaum is an American quality control expert and businessman.
 Feigenbaum is the founder and president of General System Co., an international engineering company that designs and implements total quality systems.

 Feigenbaum originated the concept of total quality control in his book Total Quality Control.
+This concept laid the foundation of Total Quality Management (TQM).

-Armand V. Feigenbaum is also known for his concept of the “hidden plant“.
+Armand V. Feigenbaum is also known for his concept of the hidden plant.
 That is that in every factory a certain proportion of its capacity is wasted through not getting it right the first time.
 Feigenbaum quoted a figure of up to 40% of the capacity of the plant is wasted.
 At the time this was an unbelievable figure; even today some managers are still to learn that this is a figure not too far removed from the truth.

 Crucial elements of Total Quality

-- Quality is the customers perception of what quality is, not what a company thinks it is
+- Quality is the customer's perception of what quality is, not what a company thinks it is

 - Quality and cost are the same not different